jitender18/Analytics_NLP_projects/README.md

 Scrapped arround 1000 pages of reviews from Edmunds entry level luxury sedan cars forum.

 Steps followed by cleaning the text and calculating the TF-IDF score and cosine similarity between sentences.
+And, then plot a MDS plot to visualize the final standings, it will show you very nicely where every company stands in comparisons with other companies for that particular class segment.